-After spending years in school obsessing over the opposite gender, we can honestly confess: we do not really understand women and their actions.
+After spending years in school obsessing over the opposite gender, we can honestly confess: we don’t really understand women and their actions.
 (To be fair, girls probably find guys to be just as confusing.)

 Why are girls crazy about commitment?… And why are they attracted to the bad boys (who offer zero commitment)?… Why do some girls cheat on their partners?… WHAT DO WOMEN REALLY WANT?…

 We love our wives/ girlfriends, but unless we try to understand our similarities and differences: we will suffer from loneliness, disappointment and heartbreak.

 Sadly, there are no easy answers.
 To understand girls, we need to dig a little deeper and understand how we all evolved.

 We will also go over some tips, based on the latest science, for a happy lifelong relationship.

 Evolution is difficult for us to understand.
 This is because of how we experience time.